babel/podcast.babeljs.io/episodes/nicolo.md

 [15:37] **Henry**: So you just did an internship with Bloomberg, right?
 Maybe you could talk about that experience.
 Cause you were saying that you haven't worked at a company before.

 [15:45] **Nicolò**: I did this internship this summer from July to September.
-It was like my first experience in a company.
-Which was like completely different.
+It was my first experience in a company.
+Which was completely different.
 Like the structure, having a manager and then there was like, the manager's manager, was completely different from what there was used to with Babel.

 [16:01] **Nicolò**:So like during this internship, I've been still working on stuff related to what I was already doing with Babel, because I've helped developing a JavaScript proposal, which was Record and Tuples.
 It's now stage two and it reached Stage 2 while I was doing this internship.
 So it was like a super exciting moment for me.

-[16:24] **Nicolò**: Rob Palmer, which was my manager that probably many people in the JavaScript community know, asked me if I was interested because like he taught that since I was already working on language stuff and I was really enjoying that.
-And he thought that this was like the perfect opportunity for me to do an internship in something that I actually liked.
+[16:24] **Nicolò**: Rob Palmer, which was my manager that probably many people in the JavaScript community know, asked me if I was interested because he taught that since I was already working on language stuff and I was really enjoying that.
+And he thought that this was the perfect opportunity for me to do an internship in something that I actually liked.
 I mean, he was the right.

 [16:48] **Henry**: That's awesome.
 You told everyone on the team and we were really excited for you too.
 Makes sense.
 You're already doing all this stuff in Babel and now you get to make the proposal..
 See it through maybe to the end, when it actually gets in instead of just like implementing what someone else made, right.